apache/cordova-docs/docs/en/edge/guide/platforms/android/plugin.md

 the top.
 Our class extends from `CordovaPlugin`.
 We override the execute() method in order to recieve messages from exec().
 Our method first compares against `action`: this plugin only supports one action, the `echo` action.
-Any other action returns false, which results in an error of type `INVALID_ACTION`, which translates into an error callback invocation on the JavaScript side.
+Any other action returns `false`, which results in an error of type `INVALID_ACTION`, which translates into an error callback invocation on the JavaScript side.
 Next, we grab the echo string using the `getString` method on our `args`, telling it we want